Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: Shear coordinates

 Given a rational $\fsl_3$-lamination $\hL \in \cL^x(\Sigma,\bQ)$, represent it by an $\fsl_3$-web $W$ together with rational weights on its components and signs at the ends incident to punctures.
 Let $\cW$ be the associated spiralling diagram together with rational weights on the components, placed in good position with respect to $\widehat{\tri}$.
 Let $\cW_{\mathrm{br}}^\tri$ be its braid representation, together with well-assigned rational weights on its components.
 The shear coordinates of $\hL$ are going to be defined out of $\cW_{\mathrm{br}}^\tri$.

-For each $E \in e_{\interior}(\tri)$, let $Q_E$ be the unique quadrilateral containing $E$ as its diagonal, regarded as the union of two triangles and the biangle $B_E$.
-By \cref{lem:triangle_essential}, the restriction of $\cW_{\mathrm{br}}^\tri$ to $Q_E$ has at most two components extending honeycomb webs.
-We call these components \emph{honeycomb components}.
-By removing the honeycomb components, remaining is a collection of (possibly intersecting) oriented curves, which we call the \emph{curve components}.
+For each $E \in e_{\interior}(\tri)$, let $Q_E$ be the unique quadrilateral containing $E$ as its diagonal, regarded as the union of two triangles $T_L,T_R$ and the biangle $B_E$.
+By \cref{lem:triangle_essential}, the restriction of $\cW_{\mathrm{br}}^\tri$ to each of $T_L$ and $T_R$ has at most one honeycomb web, which is represented by a triangular symbol as in \cref{notation:division of honeycombs}.
+We call any strand in the braid representative $\cW_{\mathrm{br}}^\tri \cap Q_E$ that is incident to the triangular symbol in $T_L$ (if exists) a \emph{$T_L$-strand}.
+Similarly, we define \emph{$T_R$-strands}.
+It is possible that an arc is both $T_L$- and $T_R$-strand, in which case it connects the two honeycombs.
+By removing the $T_L$- and $T_R$-strands, remaining is a collection of (possibly intersecting) oriented curves, which we call the \emph{curve components}.
 See \cref{fig:shear_example} below.

 \begin{dfn}[$\fsl_3$-shear coordinates] The \emph{($\fsl_3$-)shear coordinate system}